Vechain, Waltonchain, Modum, WaBi: Supply Chain Companies Are Focused on Blockchain Tech

 More than half of senior-level shipping executives are focused on blockchain technology, according to a new survey.

 Neural network software company INTTRA asked 130 big wigs in the shipping industry which technology they are most interested in adopting to improve their supply chain.
-53% said they are focused on blockchain.
+Fifty three percent said they are focused on blockchain.

 In addition, 82% said they’re looking at new ways to implement automation and digitalization, while 51% are working to improve reporting and analytics.

-Blockchain companies like VeChain, Waltonchain, Modum and WaBi are designed to make the above happen.
+Blockchain companies such as VeChain, Waltonchain, Modum and WaBi are designed to make the above happen.

 The application of blockchain technology in the shipping industry promises to bring transparency to logistics, reducing counterfeit products and insuring the integrity of food and pharmaceuticals, as well as goods across a range of industries.